 This project is a 1.5 MW solar photovoltaic project connected to the Jackson County electric grid.
-Located in the city of Black River Falls, Wisconsin, it consists of a ground-mounted contiguous array of ~4,680 individual photovoltaic panels.
-Strobus will generate about 4% of the utility’s annual electricity consumption, displacing prior contracted wholesale energy typically derived primarily from coal-fired generation.
-The Jackson Electric Cooperative will purchase the energy from the project, displacing prior contracted wholesale energy typically derived primarily from coal-fired generation.
-The Jackson Electric Cooperative will benefit from savings compared to its current wholesale electricity supply agreement, which will be directly passed through to ratepayers in the Black River Falls community.
+Located outside of Black River Falls, Wisconsin, it consists of a ground-mounted array of ~4,200 individual photovoltaic panels.
+The energy produced by Strobus Solar displaces wholesale energy imported to the area, which in the Midwest is majority coal-fired generation.
+Jackson Electric Cooperative purchases the energy from the project and will benefit from savings compared to its current wholesale electricity supply agreement.
+As a non-profit, member-owned cooperative, these savings will benefit its members throughout rural Jackson County.

 Impacts & Benefits

-The project expects to produce and add 3,000 MWh/year of clean, solar energy to the grid.
-OneEnergy plans to plant pollinator-friendly vegetation — low-growing, primarily native, flowering meadows– that conforms to regional science-based scorecards beneath the solar arrays.
-OneEnergy and Jackson Electric Cooperative plan to donate and install additional solar panels at three local schools, providing savings to the schools and educational opportunities to the students.
-To promote place-based educational opportunities around solar energy, students will have access to energy production data from the Strobus project as well as their school’s solar panels, and OneEnergy, LLC will facilitate student trips to the solar facility.
+The project expects to produce and add 3,000 MWh/year of solar energy to the grid.
+OneEnergy has planted pollinator-friendly vegetation — a low-growing, primarily native, flowering meadow– that conforms to regional science-based scorecards, beneath the solar array.
+OneEnergy is working with Jackson Electric Cooperative to donate and install additional solar panels at two local schools, providing savings to the schools and educational opportunities to the students.
+To promote place-based educational opportunities around solar energy, students will have access to energy production data from the Strobus project as well as their school’s solar panels, and OneEnergy will facilitate student trips to the solar facility.

-Strobus, LLC, a wholly-owned subsidiary of OneEnergy Development, LLC, is the owner and operator.
-OneEnergy Development, LLC developed the project.
+Strobus, LLC, is the owner and operator.
+OneEnergy Renewables developed the project.